 Frequently Asked Questions

-What can Invisalign help with?
+What can Invisalign help fix?

 Typically, we use Invisalign to correct the following orthodontic issues:

 - Open bite

 The Invisalign tier level is a system that categorizes providers by their experience.
 The more successful cases a provider has completed, the higher their rank will be.
 This makes it easier for you to choose an Invisalign provider who can give you the smile you want.

 Dr. Amanda Sheehan is a certified Invisalign Platinum Provider, meaning that she’s experienced enough to regularly treat patients using clear aligners.
 She’s maintained this status by continuing to help patients to love their smiles every year.

 What do I do if my aligners aren’t fitting properly?

 Invisalign trays are meant to fit snugly against your teeth and shift them in small increments.
 Each set of clear aligners is custom-made to fit your teeth perfectly as they straighten.
 If you notice that your aligners aren’t fitting properly, this may be a sign that you’re not wearing them consistently or in the right order.